raul23/pyebooktools/README.rst

 - Test on linux
 - Add tests on `Travis CI`_
 - Eventually add documentation on `Read the Docs`_
-- Add a ``remove`` subcommand that can remove the following data from a PDF
+- Add a ``remove`` subcommand that can remove the bookmarks and attachments from a PDF file.
-  file: bookmarks and attachments.

   **Reference:** `use cpdf <https://community.coherentpdf.com/>`__